Medications and Drugs

 Tell your doctor if you are also using any other injected antibiotics, or a diuretic (water pill).

-Use this medication for the full prescribed length of time.
+Use this medicine for the full prescribed length of time.
 Your symptoms may improve before the infection is completely cleared.
+Skipping doses may also increase your risk of further infection that is resistant to antibiotics.
 Cefepime will not treat a viral infection such as the common cold or flu.

 Antibiotic medicines can cause diarrhea, which may be a sign of a new infection.
 If you have diarrhea that is watery or bloody, stop taking cefepime and call your doctor.
 Do not use anti-diarrhea medicine unless your doctor tells you to.